-We may now assume that $G$ contains no $C_4$ or $C_5$, so $G$ contains a forbidden induced subgraph $H = 2K_2$ for the class of split graphs.
-Suppose that $H$ has edges $12$ and $34$, so the non-edges are $\{13,23,14,24\}$.
+We may now assume that $G$ contains no $C_4$ or $C_5$ so $G$ contains a forbidden induced subgraph $H = 2K_2$ for the class of split graphs.
+Suppose this $H$ has edges $12$ and $34$ so the non-edges are $\{13,23,14,24\}$.
 Note that corresponding to each non-edge $h$ of $H$, there is a subset $F_h$ of $V(G)$ such that $(G+h)[F_h]$ is a forbidden induced subgraph for the class of split graphs.
-Observe that if, for any $h$ in $\{13,23,14,24\}$, the graph $(G+h)[F_h]$ is isomorphic to $C_5$, then $G[F_h]$ must be isomorphic to $P_5$, since $G$ contains no $C_5$.
-The result then follows by \ref{P_5_case}.
+Observe that, if for any $h$ in $\{13,23,14,24\}$, the graph $(G+h)[F_h]$ is a $C_5$, then $G[F_h]$ must be a $P_5$ since $G$ contains no $C_5$.
+The result then follows by Sublemma \ref{P_5_case}.